-- Other folders are created when the following BEST SHOT scenes are used for recording: "For eBay" or "Auction" (scene name depends on camera model), or "For YouTube".
+Other folders are created when the following BEST SHOT scenes are used for recording: "Auction" or "For YouTube".
 The following shows the name of the folder created for each scene.

-- eBay scene: 100_EBAY

-- Auction scene: 100_AUCT

-- YouTube scene: 100YOUTB
+Auction scene: 100_AUCT YouTube scene: 100YOUTB

-Supported Image Files
+■ Supported Image Files

-- · Image files shot with this camera - DCF-compliant image files
+- · Image files shot with this camera - · DCF-compliant image files